component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 `Stack` is the layout primitive to create _stacking layouts_ i.e. when children evenly distributed vertically.
 Think of it as a designer-friendly component that doesn't require understanding of CSS Grid Layout even though our implementation is based on `Grid`.

-In order to create custom props that are coupled with our design system, styled-system’s offers [system](https://styled-system.com/api#system) function.
+To create a design system constrained custom prop, styled-system has the [system](https://styled-system.com/api#system) function.

 ### The result